tsweet77/intention-repeater/README.md

 depending on the hardware.
 If your hardware can't do 10 million iterations per second, then Intensity of 8 would be full power after one million iterations per second.

-Start with an Intensity of 4 or 5 and give it 15 mins at least.
-Or stop if it gets too much.
+Start with an Intensity of 7 and run until it feels like enough.
+You may want to stay under 2 hours per day at first.

 Sample intentions are: